-Be aware that Wanaka River Journeys (as well as recreational jet boaters) regularly operate on the Matukituki River.
+Jetboats: Be aware that Wanaka River Journeys (as well as recreational jet boaters) regularly operate on the Matukituki River.
 These jet boats have legal authorisation to boat up the East Branch to the National Park Boundary at Junction Flat.
 This means you could theoretically encounter them at any stage during this paddle.
 There’s not a huge amount of space in that section of river, so be sure to read the Jetboat courtesy code for safety tips before you head out, and give them a call!

-Track from Cameron Flat to Junction Flat
+Approach on foot: Cameron Flat to Junction Flat

 There’s a DOC sign and small carpark at Cameron Flat.
 From there, find an easy crossing of the west branch of the Matukituki.
 The braids here change a lot, so you might have to do a bit of a search to find a decent spot.
-At the time of writing, about 200m upstream of the car there was a knee deep crossing when the West Wanaka gauge read 80 cumecs.

-Crossing the Kitchener River swingbridge is worth it for the view, but its just as easy to cross the river on foot or put in at the confluence.
+Crossing the Kitchener River swingbridge is worth it for the view, but it’s just as easy to cross the river on foot or put in at the confluence.
 Amazing views at Junction Flat of Mt Aspiring’s eastern aspects, Pope’s nose and the Kitchener Cirque.

 Matukituki River East Branch (II / III-) Junction Flat to Glacier Burn